English French German Italian Portuguese Russian Spanish

 Who has the burden of proof?

-• The respondent can provide non-discriminatory reasons for what happened.
+• The employer can provide non-discriminatory reasons for what happened.

 • The burden then shifts to the complainant to provide additional information to connect the harm to the protected class.

-• For a reasonable cause finding, a preponderance of evidence must show that discrimination occured.
+• For a reasonable cause finding, a preponderance of evidence must show that discrimination occurred.

 When an investigation is complete what happens?

-• The WSHRC staff makes a recommendation to the Commissioners.
+• The WSHRC staff make a recommendation to the Commissioners.

 • If the WSHRC finds no discrimination (no reasonable cause), both parties are contacted with that finding.